UP WITH A BORDERLINE:

 which can save you from indescribable pain up ahead.

-to help you understand the inner conflicts you face about
+to help you understand the intricate conflicts you face

-leaving this person, and assists you in making a sound choice to
+about leaving this person, and assists you in making a sound choice

-exit this toxic relationship, and avoid subjecting yourself to more
+to exit this toxic relationship, and avoid subjecting yourself to

 could have been wrestling for awhile with leaving your Borderline,